hiiambobby/hiiambobby/README.md

 - 👋 Hi, I’m Bobby.(this is my nickname actually)
-- 👀 interested in trees
+- 👀 Curently EE student at Amirkabir University
-- 🌱 currently learning python and some other programming languages
+- 🌱 I've just started coding and I love it!
-- 📫 How to reach me: idk u should find it on ur own!
+- 📫 How to reach me: idk u should find it on ur own! :D

 <!---
 hiiambobby/hiiambobby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.